 Located at the Blue Grass Airport, this museum features aircraft, aviation artifacts and equipment, simulators, interactive displays and a gift shop.The changing collection of modern and restored historic aircraft includes a 'Blue Angels' A-4 Skyhawk and a rare Crosley Moonbeam biplane.

 Barrel House Distilling Co.1200 Manchester Street Lexington, KY 40504

 - Phone: (859) 259-0159

 Honoring Lexington's distilling tradition that dates back to the late 1700's, this distillery is located in the old barreling house of the old Pepper Distillery in Lexington's Historic Distillery District.
-Currently distilling Devil John Moonshine, Pure Blue Vodka and a "yet to be named" bourbon.
+Currently distilling Devil John Moonshine, Pure Blue Vodka, OAK Rum plus a "yet to be named" bourbon currently aging for a release date of fall 2014.
 Tasting room and gift shop.

 Bluegrass Farmers' Market3450 Richmond Road Lexington, KY 40509

 Fresh produce produced by Kentucky farmers.
 No out-of-state products are sold.
 Open seasonally.

 Boone Station240 Gentry Road Lexington, KY 40502